“COB LED grow lights are the future. They’re the best lights on the market.”

 Like the Phizon light above, the Aglex Series of lights also combines high-powered COBs with smaller supplemental diodes to provide full-spectrum white light with additional red and blue, plus UV and IR.

-It is a great spectrum for any stage of growth and the separate veg and bloom buttons allow you to save some money, by turning some of the diodes off when not needed.
+It is a great spectrum for plants in any stage of growth and the separate veg and bloom buttons allow you to save some money, by turning some of the diodes off when your plants don’t need full power.
 The veg switch controls the 4 COBs and the bloom switch controls all of the smaller supplemental diodes.

-In terms of output, the Aglex light delivers as well.
-It gives you an impressive 1241 umol/m²/s dead center at 24 inches from the canopy and covers a 4 by 4 foot area for flowering (I’d keep it closer to 3 by 3 for best results), while consuming 408 watts.
+In terms of light intensity, the Aglex lights deliver as well.
+It gives you an impressive 1241 umol/m²/s dead center at 24 inches from the canopy and covers a 4 by 4 foot area for flowering (I’d keep it closer to 3 by 3 for best results), while consuming 408w.

-That is almost as good as the Phlizon light.
+That is almost as good as the Phlizon COB LED grow light.
 Considering the lower price, you are probably wondering why I recommend that light over this one.

 I prefer the Phlizon, because they use high quality CREE COBs, as opposed to Bridgelux.
-Don’t get me wrong: Bridgelux are great, but they are not CREE, which is the industry standard.
+Don’t get me wrong: Bridgelux are great, but they are not CREE LEDs, which are the industry standard.

 On top of that, Phlizon lights have more power, they come with more extras and Phlizon has a better track record than Aglex.
 I am just not that familiar with Aglex and was not able to find much info on them.

 That makes their lights a bit more of a risk, but if you are looking to spend a little less, they are a great choice.
-That is why they are rated only slightly behind the Phlizon, which is probably the best deal on the market today.
+That is why they are rated only slightly behind the Phlizon COB LED grow light, which is probably the best deal on the market today.

 The Aglex lights are also a great choice if you want a smaller light.
-The Phlizon is available with 6 COBS, with 4 and with 2, whereas the Aglex has versions with 6, 4, 2 and 1 COB.
+The Phlizon is available with 6 chip on board diodes, with 4 and with 2, whereas the Aglex has versions with 6, 4, 2 and 1 COB.

-Aglex lights are also daisy chainable, so you can connect multiple lights together and run them off a single outlet.
+Every Aglex COB LED grow light is also daisy chainable, so you can connect multiple lights together and run them off a single outlet.
 They are rated for 50,000 hours of use.
 Aglex gives you a 3 year warranty on their lights.

 - Very powerful with 1241 umol/m²/s at 24 inches